sctyner/memer/cran-comments.md

 The warnings are inherited from the way the magick::image_annotate function is documented.

-0 errors | 2 warnings | 1 note
+0 errors | 0 warnings | 1 note

-WARNINGS:
-  prepare_Rd: bad markup (extra space?) at meme_text_distbf.Rd:63:91
-  prepare_Rd: bad markup (extra space?) at meme_text_top.Rd:33:91

 NOTE:
   installed size is  8.9Mb
     sub-directories of 1Mb or more:
       extdata   8.7Mb

-The extdata folder contains all of the images.
-The large size of the folder is unavoidable.
+The extdata folder contains all of the meme images.
+Unfortunately, the large size of the folder is unavoidable because of this.

 * This is a new release.